corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

 * `proxyUser`
   * Optional user name for authentication with the proxy.
 Note that Corda only supports username/password based basic authentication.
 * `proxyPassword`
   * Optional password for authentication with the proxy.
-The password can be obfuscated using the :doc:`tools-config-obfuscator`.
+The password can be obfuscated using the [Configuration Obfuscator](../../tools-config-obfuscator.md).
 * `csrToken`
   * Optional token to provide alongside the certificate signing request (CSR) as part of the HTTP header during node registration.
 The token can be used by certificate signing authority (or Identity Manager Service) to verify additional identity requirements.
 The maximum token length is limited by the maximum HTTP header size, which is normally 8KB, assuming that a few other internal attributes are also present in the header.
 Also, the token length itself may never exceed 8192, limited by the database structure.
 Only US-ASCII characters are allowed.
   * *Default:* not defined